 Is it clapboard, shingles, asbestos siding?
 You need to know what you are getting into.

 Aluminum siding is very sharp and can easily cut you, so before you do anything, put on a pair of work gloves.
 Aluminum siding and vinyl siding are attached much the same way.
 They are nailed across the top of each piece and the bottom of the lap hooks into the top of the following piece.

 Removal For Repair

-Using a metal clothes hanger or other small hook dig into the end of one of the pieces of siding which will allow you to pull it off.
+Using a metal clothes hanger or other small hooks, dig into the end of one of the pieces of siding, which will allow you to pull it off.
 Pull the bottom down and away and then you should be able to simply unzip that piece horizontally across the wall all the way down to the end.

 That will give you access to the nails holding the piece below the one you just unzipped so you can pry them out with a pry bar to free the piece from the wall.

 If you are getting rid of your aluminum siding then just grab that pry bar and starting at a corner, tear into this stuff.
 You can really just rip it off pretty easily.
 There may be some nails that need a pry bar’s help to come loose, but with some muscle, it will come free.

 On outside and inside corners, you may have little channels that the aluminum slots into.
 These can be pried off by finding the nails that hold them in place too.